VADL-26-27/gps-fw/README.md

 The firmware uses **FreeRTOS for application scheduling** and **bare-metal (self-configured) peripheral drivers**.
 Here, “bare metal” means the firmware owns the MCU UART, DMA/DMAMUX, GPIO, and NVIC configuration rather than depending on a high-level blocking UART driver.
 UART data movement uses DMA; interrupts only record progress and wake the appropriate task.
 No protocol parsing, logging, or blocking transmit is performed inside an interrupt service routine (ISR).

-The GNSS receiver and LoRa radio have independent antennas and independent UARTs.
+The GNSS receiver and LoRa radio have independent antennas and independent UART lines.
 Consequently, GNSS reception and LoRa transmission do not require antenna arbitration or a shared RF timing lock.

 ```mermaid
 flowchart TD